ADVERTISEMENT

 Now a new study suggests this noise can have a lasting impact on wildlife.
 The findings, published in the journal Current Biology, contribute to a debate about the way some nature conservation areas are set up today.
 They tend to serve dual purposes that may not always be compatible: protecting shrinking wildlife habitat and providing recreation spaces for humans.

-“There’s an increasing trend of people wanting to go further and deeper into the woods and in more places,” says Mark Ditmer, a United States Forest Service ecologist and study co-author.
+“There’s an increasing trend of people wanting to go farther and deeper into the woods and in more places,” says Mark Ditmer, a United States Forest Service ecologist and study co-author.
 “And researchers are just starting to understand the impacts.”

 Groups of hikers and mountain bikers were most likely to cause animals to flee.